Blazemeter/taurus/site/dat/docs/Nose.md

 # Nose Executor
-Allows to run functional Python tests based on nose library.
+Allows to run load and functional Python tests based on nose library.

 Taurus can loop test suite execution in a loop until desired number of `iterations` will complete or `hold-for` time will be exceeded.